LLNL/mappertrac/README.md

 ## Instructions

 #### Conda Installation
-If you're having trouble installing mappertrac, please use a clean environment using virtualenv or conda.
+If you're having trouble installing MaPPeRTrac, please use a clean environment using virtualenv or conda.
 ```
 conda create -n myenv
 conda activate myenv